-1. Introduction
+1 Introduction

-Cryogenic (or cold) fluids may be inadvertently admitted to process piping and equipment due to the malfunctioning of cryogenic liquid vaporisation systems, which can result in catastrophic failure due to brittle fracture.
+Cryogenic (or cold) fluids can be inadvertently admitted to process piping and equipment due to the malfunctioning of cryogenic liquid vaporisation systems, which can result in catastrophic failure due to brittle fracture.
 When certain metals, typically carbon steels, become cold they undergo changes in their structure, which makes them less ductile i.e., they become brittle.
-Other metals such as stainless steels, aluminium, brass, copper, etc., do not exhibit this ductile/brittle transition and remain ductile at low temperatures.
+Other metals such as stainless steels, aluminium, brass, copper do not exhibit this ductile/brittle transition and remain ductile at low temperatures.
 This ductile-to-brittle transition can cause an existing defect in a material to propagate to a crack, or even start a crack with no additional increase in stress.
-A brittle failure of an item is more destructive, as the crack propagates rapidly, and sections of material may become detached, whereas with a ductile failure the material 'tears' and the pressure is vented in a more controlled fashion.
+A brittle failure of an item is more destructive, as the crack propagates rapidly, and sections of material can become detached, whereas with a ductile failure the material 'tears' and the pressure is vented in a more controlled fashion.

-2. Scope and purpose
+2 Scope and purpose

-This document applies to cryogenic liquid supply systems, located either on a customer site or a production site, where cryogenic liquid is vaporised and is then supplied either as the primary or secondary source of gaseous product.
+This publication applies to cryogenic liquid supply systems, located either on a customer site or a production site, where cryogenic liquid is vaporised and is then supplied either as the primary or secondary source of gaseous product.
+This guideline is limited to the prevention of brittle fracture in piping and associated equipment.

-The secondary source of supply is normally used as a back-up supply to a production plant when the production plant trips or is shut down, or to supplement customer demand where it exceeds the capacity of the production plant ("peak-shaving").
+The secondary source of supply can be a back-up supply to a production plant when the production plant trips or is shut down, a supplementary supply to meet customer demand where it exceeds the capacity of the production plant ("peak-shaving"), or as a back-up supply at a customer site (e.g. a healthcare facility).